 Provincial Climate Change Committees (PCCC) were to be established at the provincial level and chaired by the Provincial Administrator to coordinate project-supported activities at this level but also at the local government and community level.
 The role of the PCCC was to oversee the processes of integrating and coordinating climate change-related activities, to monitor progress of the AF project and to ensure the necessary cooperation within and among agencies and communities.
 In addition, the Provincial Administrator shall appoint a focal point who would act as Provincial Coordinator in support of the National PMU.

 Role of UNDP is to provide project oversight (both financial and technical).
-However, based on the National Implementation Modality (NIM) with UNDP-CO support modality, based on the request from the Government of PNG, UNDP is also providing technical and operational services including – covering identification, sourcing and screening of ideas; feasibility assessment/due diligence review; development and preparation; implementation and reporting .
+However, based on the National Implementation Modality (NIM) with UNDP-CO support modality, based on the request from the Government of PNG, UNDP is also providing technical and operational services including – covering identification, sourcing and screening of ideas; feasibility assessment/due diligence review; development and preparation; implementation and reporting however not quality assurance.

 Role of OCCD has been to be the institutional entity entrusted with and fully accountable to UNDP in managing and delivering project outputs, following the norms and procedures detailed in the UNDP NIM manual for programme execution.
 It is responsible for the preparation and implementation of project work plans and annual audit plans; preparation and operation of project budgets and budget revisions; disbursement and administration of funds; recruitment of national and international consultants and project personnel; financial and progress reporting; and monitoring and evaluation.
 However, UNDP retains ultimate accountability for the the project to the donor, the Adaptation Fund, as the Multilateral Implementing Agency.